Why Train Employees for Reputation Management

 1. Initial Assessment

-• Low risk: Individual customer complaints
+• Low risk: An individual customer complaint.

-• Medium risk: Multiple similar complaints
+• Medium risk: Several similar complaints about the same issue.

 2. Communication Chain